kasir-barati/graphql-js-ts/docs/best-practices/pagination.md

 ### Why Were Connections Created?

 - A very crucial existential question.
-- To have a very efficient method of paging (learn more about efficiency [here](https://github.com/kasir-barati/sql/blob/main/docs/select/pagination.md)).
+- To have a very efficient method of paging.
 - To have a common nomenclature that is generic enough to encompass everything.

 ### Designing GraphQL Schema